floranknz/CS2HUE/README.md

 {
-    "BRIDGE_IP": "192.168.1.10",       // The IP address of your Hue bridge "API_KEY": "YOUR_API_KEY_HERE",    // The API key to access your Hue bridge "LIGHT_ID": 0                      // The ID of the light you want to react to your game }
+    "BRIDGE_IP": "192.168.1.10",       // The IP address of your Hue bridge "API_KEY": "YOUR_API_KEY_HERE",    // The API key to access your Hue bridge "LIGHT_ID": "0, 1, 2",             // The IDs of the lights you want to react to your game "SHOW_BOMB_TIMER": false           // (EXPERIMENTAL) Shows the remaining seconds of the bomb timer in the console }
 ```